Richard L. Pullano

 - Handling a helicopter crash case in New York Federal Court and obtaining a multi-million dollar settlement for the wrongful death claim

-- Obtaining a $3.7 million award for a pipe fitter burned when one gallon of sulfuric acid spilled out of a bucket
+- Obtaining a $3.7 million award for a pipe fitter burned by sulfuric acid while on the job

 Mr. Pullano lectures extensively throughout the state at legal seminars on topics relating to his knowledge of tort litigation.
 He has appeared as a guest speaker on The Oprah Winfrey Show and on the WTTW’s Chicago Tonight.